Cobalt(II) chloride: Preparation

 The solid dihydrate and hexahydrate can be obtained by evaporation.
 Cooling saturated aqueous solutions yields the dihydrate between 120.2 °C and 51.25 °C, and the hexahydrate below 51.25 °C. Water ice, rather than cobalt chloride, will crystallize from solutions with concentration below 29%.
 The monohydrate and the anhydrous forms can be obtained by cooling solutions only under high pressure, above 206 °C and 335 °C, respectively.

 The anhydrous compound can be prepared by heating the hydrates.

 On rapid heating or in a closed container, each of the 6-, 2-, and 1- hydrates partially melts into a mixture of the next lower hydrate and a saturated solution—at 51.25 °C, 206 °C, and 335 °C, respectively.
 On slow heating in an open container, so that the water vapor pressure over the solid is practically zero, water evaporates out of each of the solid 6-, 2-, and 1- hydrates, leaving the next lower hydrate, at about 40°C, 89°C, and 125°C, respectively.
-If the partial pressure of the water vapor is in equilibrium with the solid, as in a confined but not pressurized contained, the decomposition occurs at about 115°C, 145°C, and 195°C, respectively.
+If the partial pressure of the water vapor is in equilibrium with the solid, as in a confined but not pressurized container, the decomposition occurs at about 115°C, 145°C, and 195°C, respectively.

 Dehydration can also be effected with trimethylsilyl chloride: